 Quisquis’ problem with the language used in policy 5416(c) is the government’s use of words like 'prohibition' and 'individual tribal members'.

 “When 'or an individual tribal member,' which is myself; I cannot get legal, state accessed cannabis to my own personal home just because it resides within the boundaries of a reservation. specifically wrote in regulations that prohibit that.
 To me if you want to talk about social equality and justice, how is 5416(c) not a social injustice against us?
 How is that not discrimination?"

 "How is 5416(c) not a social injustice against us?
 How is that not discrimination."

-“I can understand the tribe because you’re talking about a government agency, but when you’re bringing it down to an individual tribal member and you’re [saying] that delivery must be authorized and consistent with tribal law,” he says.
-“Well, what is the burden [the state government] just placed on me because I cannot get medical cannabis delivered [to the reservation] if I am a medical cannabis patient.
-I can’t get medical cannabis delivered to me because you strictly prohibited it—unless I’m able go to my tribe and get it authorized.
+“I can understand the tribe because you're talking about a government agency, but when you're bringing it down to an individual tribal member and you're that delivery must be authorized and consistent with tribal law," he says.
+"Well, what is the burden just placed on me because I cannot get medical cannabis delivered if I am a medical cannabis patient.
+I can't get medical cannabis delivered to me because you strictly prohibited it—unless I’m able go to my tribe and get it authorized.
 If that happens then the tribes federal funding can be cut.”